Hamburger

 Germany

-Automatic transfer of employment under the EU Acquired Rights Directive/Germany's transfer of business (Section 613a of the Civil Code) rules in case of an asset deal or service provision change.
+Automatic transfer of employment under the EU Acquired Rights Directive/Germany's transfer of business (Section 613a of the German Civil Code) rules in case of an asset deal or service provision change.
 Employees shall receive detailed written information prior to the transfer and may object to the transfer within 1 month after receipt thereof.

 There is a duty to inform and consult with the works council.
 Significant restrictions on changing terms and conditions following a transfer exist.
 Any dismissal connected to the transfer would be unfair; dismissals for other reasons are possible.